 How to remove deep dish pizza

 Straight out of the oven, let that hot, hot pizza sit for 10 minutes.
 Then, remove by holding onto both sides of the parchment paper.
 Lift and set the whole pizza on a cutting board.
 Top with fresh basil and slice.
-With deep dish pizza, I recommend a pizza wheel because each slice is a good 1-inch thick.
+With deep dish pizza, I recommend slicing with a pizza wheel.

 More Pizza Recipes You Might Like